iancmcc/extdirect/extdirect/django/README.txt

     1. Add 'extdirect.django' to INSTALLED_APPS in settings.py

-    2. In views.py, define your router class and register it:
+    2. In a new file called direct.py, define your router class and register it:

             from extdirect.django import DirectRouter, register_router